 My Favorite Pieces of Vintage and Antique Pottery

 A lot of the pieces in my antique pottery collection are a mystery to me.
 Unlike my vintage teacup collection and my vintage porcelain collection, I do not have as much information about my pottery to share.
 However, the photographs of the beautiful pieces are worth sharing, and I will tell you everything I know and share photos of the pottery marks.

-Jaeger & Co.
+Bavaria Jaeger & Co.
 Pottery Mark

-This photo shows a the pottery mark which was used between 1898 and 1923—it's for the "Louise" series.
+This photo shows a pottery mark which was used between 1898 and 1923—it's for the "Louise" series.
 The company is Porzellanfabrik Jaeger & Co.
 Marktredwitz.

 I can tell you it was in my parents' home in the 1970s, but I believe it pre-dates that.